ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ### Integration with Actito

-By using the Actito gateway you can send emails to your end-users about changes in the status of various operations in your commerce presence.
+By using the Actito gateway you can send emails to the end-users about changes in the status of various operations in your commerce presence.

 ### Integration with Qualifio Engage